The mind is where the alchemy of the universe comes together as consciousness. If we harness this power, we can direct the trajectory of our thinking.

-The first thing to do is limit or remove your exposure to negative programming.
+The first thing we need to do is limit or remove your exposure to negative programming.
 The most common source of this is religion.
-Religious bias and prejudice infiltrate our cultural narrative, which enables the justification of bigotry and discrimination.
+Religious bias and prejudice infiltrate our cultural narrative, enabling the justification of bigotry and discrimination.
 Politics also plays a crucial role in installing harmful thought scripts and values.

-Some people like to replace those things that are easiest, which is an excellent strategy.
+Some people like to start by removing the beliefs that are easiest.
+This is an excellent strategy.
 It gives you momentum as you build a record of success.
 Other people go for the programming that is the most destructive.
 This approach will yield the most dramatic shift in perception.
 If you choose this route, it is best to work with at least one person.
 That way, you have someone to help keep you on track and encourage you through the change.

 Second, remove or break the negative patterns of thought.
 Don’t believe everything your mind tells you.
 Learn to examine your ideas because these create values that become behaviors.
 Breaking old behavior patterns isn’t easy, but it is critical.
 You can’t make a better future without breaking the shakes of negative thinking.
 It requires removing negative self-talk.
 Again, the repeating question is an excellent tool for this task.

 That’s it.
 It only takes a few steps to remove, but they are often difficult to root out because habitual thinking is at the core of our psyche.